-The mission of Sheffield Place is “To empower homeless mothers and their children to heal from their trauma and help them become self-sufficient.”
+The mission of Sheffield Place is “To empower homeless mothers and their children to heal from their trauma and become self-sufficient.”

 About Trauma Informed Care